 Chapter Description Changes to previous IDP review document 1 Introduction and purpose of the IDP Review A shortened version provided including legal framework.
-2 Profile and Situational Analysis of the municipal area Significant changes, i.e. using the most recent data findings to analyse trends.
+2 Profile and Situational Analysis of the municipal area Significant changes, i.e., using the most recent data findings to analyse trends.
 A review of municipal profile and status for mechanism to achieve the identified strategic objectives.
-3 Overview of 2019/20 Financial Year An overview of the 2020/21 progress in completion of the identified projects in reaching the strategic objectives.
+3 Overview of 2020/21 Financial Year An overview of the 2020/21 progress in completion of the identified projects in reaching the strategic objectives.
 4 Strategic Agenda The Strategic Agenda as identified in the original 2017-2022 IDP has been reviewed during the IDP Session on the 03 March 2021 and remains in principle the same as with the previous years as council did not alter its strategic objectives.
-Also an updated projects list with the inclusion of feedback on public participation process that was followed.
-(The outcomes of Council's Strategic Planning session to be included in the Final IDP 2021/22.)
+Also included is an updated projects list with the inclusion of feedback on public participation process that was followed.
 5 Municipal five-year Action Plan for 2017-2022 Significant changes with inclusion of an Action Plan for the 2021/22 financial year.
 6 Performance Management No changes.
 Draft TL SDBIP 2021/2022 to be included in Final IDP 2021/2022.
 7 Intergovernmental Sector Plans No changes.
 Update on projects and sector plans by all tiers of governments and inclusion of input on Draft IDP 2021/22 in Final IDP 2021/22